kubernetes-sigs/gateway-api-inference-extension/benchmark/README.md

 1. Wait for benchmark to finish and download the results.
 Use the `benchmark_id` environment variable to specify what this benchmark is for.
 In this case, the result is for the `inference-extension`.
 You can use any id you like.
+When the LPG tool finishes benchmarking, it will print a log line `LPG_FINISHED`, the script below will watch for that log line and then start downloading results.

     ```bash
     benchmark_id='inference-extension' ./download-benchmark-results.bash